bogdanm01/bogdanm01/README.md

 ## About Me

-I spend most of my time crafting backend solutions in Java and Spring Boot.
+I spend most of my time crafting full stack solutions with React and Node.
 I also dabble in Angular and UI design because a good user experience is just as important as a solid backend.

 - **Favorite Coding Snack**: Coffee.
 - **Spirit Animal**: The Phoenix – rising from the ashes of failed code to create something better.